charan300804/EDU-BLOCK/README.md

 1. Open your web browser (like Chrome, Firefox, or Safari).
 2. Navigate to the URL from your first terminal: **[http://localhost:9002](http://localhost:9002)**.
-3. You should see the EduChain login page.
+3. You should see the EduBlock login page.
 4. You can now register new users, log in with different roles (Student, Principal, Employer, Admin), and test all the features of the platform.

-Enjoy using EduChain!
+Enjoy using EduBlock!